mpv-player/mpv/DOCS/man/options.rst

 ``--icc-3dlut-size=<auto|RxGxB>``
     Size of the 3D LUT generated from the ICC profile in each dimension.
-The default of ``auto`` means to pick the size automatically based on internal heuristics.
+The default of ``auto`` means to pick the size automatically based on the profile characteristics.
 Sizes may range from 2 to 512.

+    NOTE: Setting this option to anything other than ``auto`` is **strongly** discouraged, except for testing.

 ``--icc-force-contrast=<no|0-1000000|inf>``
     Override the target device's detected contrast ratio by a specific value.